Share your thoughts, 1 month free Claude Pro on usSee more

 About

-Tokenizer adaptation plays an important role in transferring pre-trained language models to new domains or languages.
+Tokenizer adaptation plays an important role in adapting pre-trained language models to new domains or languages.
 In this work, we address two complementary aspects of this process: vocabulary extension and pruning.
 The common approach to extension trains a new tokenizer on domain-specific text and appends the tokens that do not overlap with the existing vocabulary, which often results in many tokens that are unreachable or never used.
-We propose continued BPE training, which adapts a pre-trained tokenizer by continuing the BPE merge learning process on new data.
+We propose continued BPE training that extends a pre-trained tokenizer by continuing the BPE merge learning process on new data.
 Experiments across multiple languages and model families show that this approach improves tokenization efficiency and leads to better utilization of added vocabulary.
 We also introduce leaf-based vocabulary pruning, which removes redundant tokens while preserving model quality.
-Together, these methods provide practical tools for controlled vocabulary modification, which we release as an open-source package.
+Together, these methods provide practical tools for controlled vocabulary modification, which we release as an open-source toolkit.

 Taido Purason, Pavel Chizhov, Ivan P. Yamshchikov, Mark Fishel• 2025